sizsan/Bookly/README.md

 ## Planning Process
 <!-- 17.
 Describe the way tasks are allocated and tracked in your project. -->

-To plan this we used Trello and daily standups to ensure everyone was up to date and knew what their task for the day was.
+To plan this the team used Trello and daily standups to ensure everyone was up to date and knew what their task for the day was.

 ### Project Plan & Timeline

 #### Week 1

 ##### Day 1
-- Settle on an idea for our marketplace application
+- Settle on an idea for the marketplace application
 - Begin skeletons of the App, README, ERD, Trello
 - Implement a CSS framework (i.e. Bulma)